 Note: Level 2 training actually takes 2 years to complete in full.
 This year, we are offering Part 1 (Offense) which covers the offensive elements of the game.
 After completing this part, umpires will be eligible to call NSBA games.
 Part 2 (Defense) which covers the defensive elements of the game will be offered and required in future years.
 The completion of both portions is required for consideration for certain higher-level assignments.

 Cost: Free to attend the clinic, however, attendees must become members of the BCBUA in order to register for the clinic and to umpire games for NSBA.
-Annual membership fees for BCBUA are $25 for umpires ages 13 and under, and $50 for umpires 14 and over.

 Register: Please register based on which level you should be in, see above for details.

-Membership Fee Reimbursement: All NSBA registered players who call 5 or more games during the 2018 season for NSBA may apply to have their membership fees reimbursed.
+Membership Fee Reimbursement: All NSBA registered players who call 5 or more games during the 2023 season for NSBA may apply to have their membership fees reimbursed.
 Please save your receipt!